loaded-user-creds/mtg-card-info-app/product-decisions.md

 ## 5. Use a predictable default printing

-**Decision:** The app will prefer the user's last selection or the printing that led them to the page.
-Otherwise, it will normally show the most recent standard English tabletop printing or a chosen representative printing.
+**Decision:** The app will prefer the user's last-selected printing or the printing that led them to the page.
+Otherwise, it will show the most recent standard English tabletop printing or a designated representative printing.

 **Reason:** “Most popular” is difficult to define consistently.
 A predictable rule is easier for users to understand and easier to implement.